0xAX/linux-insides/SysCall/syscall-1.md

 for the first six parameters of a function.
 If a function has more than six arguments, other parameters will be placed on the stack.

-We do not use system calls in our code directly, but anyway our program uses it when we want to print something, check access to a file or just write or read something to it.
+We do not use system calls in our code directly, but our program uses it when we want to print something, check access to a file or just write or read something to it.

 For example: